Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 $1,000 toward travel or transfer to United, Southwest, and more.

-Southwest Airlines and Chase used to frequently release a 50,000 point Southwest Rapid Rewards® offer when you sign up for the Southwest Rapid Rewards® Premier credit card.
+Southwest Airlines and Chase from time to time release a 50,000 point Southwest Rapid Rewards® offer when you sign up for the Southwest Rapid Rewards® Premier credit card.
 Those points have a value of up to $700 in ‘Wanna Get Away’ airfare.

 And sometimes the Plus and Premier Business cards get in on the 50k action as well.

-But recently, the record high became 60,000 points available for a limited time on all three Rapid Rewards credit cards.
-Those deals have expired for now on Southwest.com for the personal cards.
+Last year, the record high became 60,000 points available for a limited time on all three Rapid Rewards credit cards.
+Those deals have expired for now on Southwest.com for the personal cards, which are now offering 50,000 points.

 Otherwise, the biggest bonuses for points you can use on Southwest are with the Chase Sapphire Preferred (50k) and the Ink Business Preferred (80k).
 They let you transfer points directly into your Southwest account, though they don’t count toward Companion Pass status.
 If you want a Southwest card, these are the current offers: